backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFormation SOA.md

 		- ![[attachments/Pasted image 20230303094734.png]]
 	- We attach a **CreationPolicy** (also works on EC2, ASG)
 - If no input is received after the wait period specified in the WaitCondition then the stack creation fails.
+- If you *forget to add the wait condition* then you would get a *CloudFormation success even though the resource is still in creation*.

 #### Troubleshooting
 - Wait Condition **Didn't Receive the Required Number of Signals** from an Amazon EC2 Instance.